Tyler and A$AP Rocky's Tour Announcement Video Is a Funny as Hell Skit

 Videos by VICE

-Tyler won’t be coming to the UK, because he’s been banned, which you can read more on here.
+Tyler won’t be going to the UK, because he’s been banned, which you can read more on here.
 For now, watch below, and find out more about the world tour here.